 When you are ready to convert your 30 day trial to a valid licensed subscription, see Converting Your Trial Subscription to a Valid License.

-After you sign up for a free trial at https://www.bcs.barracudanetworks.com/login, you have 30 days use of a fully featured BCS Plus subscription.
+After you sign up for a free trial at https://www.bcs.barracudanetworks.com/trial, you have 30 days use of a fully featured BCS Plus subscription.
+After creating your account for the free trial, you can log in at https://www.bcs.barracudanetworks.com/login.
 This article guides you through a thorough evaluation of the service.

 Step 1.
 Configure BCS DNS Based Filtering

 DNS filtering offers the ability to set a blanket policy for an entire network based on the network's egress IP address.
 DNS filtering introduces no latency to internet bound traffic, and can control any device type without installing an agent or having administrative control of the device.
 The BCS service will not respond to DNS requests from unregistered networks, so the first step is to register your egress IP address with BCS.
 If you are unsure of your egress IP address, you can use a site like whatismyip.com to determine what it is.